Ha Long City, Vietnam

 Dragon Park and Mystic Mountain are part of the same resort, but they’re not located right next to each other.
-Between these parks you’ll find a large bay, so that’s rather unusual.
-Transport between both parks is provided by the Queen Cable Car, an enormous cable car.
+Between these parks you’ll find a large bay.
+Transport between both parks is provided by the Queen Cable Car, which is simply enormous.
 It’s actually so gigantic that Sun World Halong Complex prefers to describe it as an air tram.
 Each of the ride’s cabins are large enough to accommodate 230 people and one of the pillars has a total height of 190 metres.
 These figures were good for two world records.
 And believe me: views from the Queen Cable Car are also extremely impressive.
 Be sure to take a look at Dragon Park’s stunning B&M roller coaster and Ha Long Bay’s incredible mountain ranges.
 The park also features the Sun Wheel, a 115 metres’ tall Ferris wheel.
 So if you’re looking for views, this place has everything you need.

-Yes and no. According to the Roller Coaster Database, Mystic Mountain features two credits.
+According to the Roller Coaster Database, Mystic Mountain features two credits.
 However, these both credits are Alpine Coasters built by German manufacturer Wiegand.
 You may recognise these rides if you’ve ever visited Pigeon Forge, Fort Fun or Bellewaerde.
-Although they’re fun, I wouldn’t describe them as full-option roller coasters.
+They’re fun, but I wouldn’t describe them as full-option roller coasters.
 Besides, Mystic Mountain’s Samurai Slides are rather short and speeds are limited.
 Be sure to ride these Alpine Coasters as early or late as possible, as capacity is very low.
 Operators only allow one vehicle on the track at a time, which results in a throughput of approximately 40 riders per hour.

 In all honesty, I found Mystic Mountain rather underwhelming.
 For coaster enthusiasts, the park is considerably less interesting than nearby Dragon Park.
 Although I enjoyed my rides on Queen Cable Car and the Ferris wheel, it just doesn’t feel complete.
 In my opinion, Mystic Mountain lacks some attractions and rides.
 So if you only have time to visit one of the resort’s theme parks, I’d definitely recommend Dragon Park.
 Still, Mystic Mountain is a beautiful place.
 The Japanese garden is wonderful and thanks to the park’s location on top of a hill, incredible views are guaranteed.

-Would you be interested in visiting an Insta theme park?
+Would you be interested in visiting an Instagram theme park?
 Are you an Alpine Coaster lover?
 And don’t you think that air tram sounds a lot cooler than cable car?
 Share your opinion in the comments section at the bottom of this page.